falstro/minute-http/README.md

 There are plenty of TODOs around the code.
 Be wary.

-I've tried to maintain doxygen comments throughout the code, however there's currently make target or doxygen configuration to generate any standalone documentation.
+I've tried to maintain doxygen comments throughout the code, however there's currently no make target or doxygen configuration to generate any standalone documentation.
 There's also currently no real 'usage' description for the libraries, but feel free to look around the `minuted` code for examples how they're used.
 For a usage description of `minuted`, see below.